Learn how to make a beautiful and easy paper daisy to add color to a fun floral wreath!

 - Free Gerbera Daisy SVG/DXF files (available in my Free Resource Library—get the password by filling out the form at the bottom of this post)

-- A way to cut your daisy petals (I used a Cricut Explore cutting machine)
+- A way to cut your layers (I used the Cricut Explore but they can also be cut on a Cricut Maker cutting machine.)

 - Blue LightGrip cutting mat